How to Scan Your Local Network with Terminal on macOS

 Conclusion

-The most powerful tool for scanning your local network on macOS is nmap. arp is also useful for a ping sweep across the network. ipconfig can report results for a specific interface but is more useful for reporting interface information than scanning a network.
+The most powerful tool for scanning your local network on macOS is nmap. arp is also useful for running a ping sweep across the network. ipconfig can report results for a specific interface but is more useful for reporting interface information than scanning a network.

 You might also like